 The President locked eyes on Julian, thrust out his hand, clasped Julian’s shoulder and said, “How ya doing little buddy?”
 For my teenage, bi-racial, African-American identified son, it was an electric moment.

 Yesterday, June 30, due to the kismet of my longevity and pure luck, we got a replay.
-The Obama Administration was commemorating LGBT Pride month.
+The Obama Administration was commemorating LGBTQ Pride month.
 This time it was me, my partner of 21 years and wife of 6 years, Sandy, and the now newly-minted 18-year-old Julian.

 I have been to DC many times.
 I am never not awed by being here.
-I have been to the White House for an LGBT event exactly once before, five years ago.
+I have been to the White House for an LGBTQ event exactly once before, five years ago.
 I can’t imagine ever feeling jaded or nonplussed by the experience.

 We joined the cue for the event yesterday afternoon and immediately saw many friends, colleagues and s/heroes.
 So many people who have done so much for so long to get us to this historic, celebratory moment.